What is TextExpander

 Here’s what the UI looks like when making these shortcuts (I have the darkmode enabled because it makes me feel like a programmer):

-The left bar houses all of the groups, and each group can be expanded to see the snippets within them.
-The Content can be changed to Plain Text, Picture, JavaScript, and some others.
+can be changed to Plain Text, Picture, JavaScript, and some others.
 The big white text box is your outputted message, or snippet; you can add values like dates, fill-ins, and cursor movements with the dropdowns at the top of the section.
-Abbreviation is the input, so when you type this prefixed by the delimiter it will turn into the snippet.
-The delimiter is set in the group, so you shouldn’t add it to the abbreviation.
+Abbreviation

 You can hide the application from your doc and just have it show in the top menu bar which is nice.
 Another cool feature is receiving a notification whenever you type out a snippet instead of using the abbreviation.
 It’s a nice reminder that I can save time by using the app.